Messere/listal-bot/readme.md

   -u, --url <url|name>         listal url to download (e.g. http://www.listal.com/<name>), or simply <name>
-  -o, --output <dir>           output directory (will be created if does not exist) -h, --help                   show this help
+  -o, --output <dir>           output directory (will be created if does not exist) -a, --append-name            append name extracted from url to output directory -h, --help                   show this help
   -x, --overwrite              overwrite existing files (by default only new files are downloaded) -t, --timeout <seconds>      image download timeout in seconds